ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### Serial comma

-*The serial comma is also known as the "Oxford comma" or the "Harvard comma".*
+*Note: The serial comma is also known as the "Oxford comma" or the "Harvard comma".*

 When a list consists of 3 or more items in a sentence, use the serial comma.
 For example: